aneeshafedo/Templates/Connector-Templates/sfdc_templates/sfdc_record_to_ghseet/README.md

 ## configuration
 ### Setup Salesforce Configurations

+1. Visit [Salesforce](https://www.salesforce.com/) and create a Salesforce Account.
-* Create a Salesforce account and create a connected app by visiting [Salesforce](https://www.salesforce.com).
+2. Create a connected app and obtain the following credentials:
+    *   Base URL (Endpoint)
+    *   Access Token
+    *   Client ID
+    *   Client Secret
+    *   Refresh Token
+    *   Refresh Token URL
+3. When you are setting up the connected app, select the following scopes under Selected OAuth Scopes:
+    *   Access and manage your data (api)
+    *   Perform requests on your behalf at any time (refresh_token, offline_access)
+    *   Provide access to your data via the Web (web)
+4. Provide the client ID and client secret to obtain the refresh token and access token.
+For more information on obtaining OAuth2 credentials, go to [Salesforce documentation](https://help.salesforce.com/articleView?id=remoteaccess_authenticate_overview.htm).
-* Salesforce username, password and the security token that will be needed for initializing the listener.
+5. Salesforce username, password and the security token that will be needed for initializing the listener.
     For more information on the secret token, please visit [Reset Your Security Token](https://help.salesforce.com/articleView?id=user_security_token.htm&type=5).

 Once you obtained all configurations, Replace "" in the `Conf.toml` file with your data.
+For the `sf_password` insert the combination of your Salesforce account password with the security token received

 ### Create Push Topic in Salesforce developer console